-And numerous additional local and national institutions (ENISA, CDTI, IVACE or IVF) exist, offering grants and financing for technical and digital companies.
+And numerous additional local and national institutions (ENISA, CDTI, IVACE and IVF) exist, offering grants and financing for technical and digital companies.

 3. Ease and cost of living

-Public transport is efficient at a low cost, and with the Manises International Airport only 20 minutes from the city center, and the capital city of Madrid only 1.5 hours with the speed train, you’re also saving in opportunity costs.
+Public transport is efficient at a low cost, and with the Manises International Airport only 20 minutes from the city center, and the capital city of Madrid only 1.5 hours with the speed train AVE, you’re also saving in opportunity costs.